andrew/ultimate-awesome/README.md

 - [fucking-awesome-ios](https://github.com/correia-jpv/fucking-awesome-ios) - A curated list of awesome iOS ecosystem, including Objective-C and Swift Projects.
 With repository stars⭐ and forks🍴.
 - [awesome-semantic-segmentation](https://github.com/damminhtien/awesome-semantic-segmentation) - Awesome-semantic-segmentation - list of awesome things around semantic segmentation :tada: .
 - [awesome-design-patterns](https://github.com/DarLiner/awesome-design-patterns) - 优秀软件与架构设计模式资源收集。包含10种常见的软件架构模式、GoF设计模式、云架构模式、微服务和分布式系统、大数据、数据库等.
+- [magento2-handy-snippets](https://github.com/dev-jq/magento2-handy-snippets) - Magento 2 – useful Code Snippets for Front-end Developer.
 - [Deep-Learning](https://github.com/ElizaLo/Deep-Learning) - Implementation of Deep Learning Algorithms and useful information (courses, books, videos, etc.).
+- [awesome-formal-verification](https://github.com/elniak/awesome-formal-verification) - Welcome to the ultimate list of resources for formal verification techniques and tools.
+This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-gamelift](https://github.com/favoyang/awesome-gamelift) - A curated list of awesome packages, articles, and other cool resources from the GameLift community.
 - [awesome-devop-tools](https://github.com/fboender/awesome-devop-tools) - A curated list of development and operational tools.
 - [awesome-hexo-themes](https://github.com/FoxerLee/awesome-hexo-themes) - A list of awesome hexo themes.